CLARIAH/mediasuite-info/docs/tools/collection-inspector.md

 ### Background

-The "collection inspection" functionalities support the scholarly tasks of \"Data criticism" by facilitating the close inspection of the metadata fields that constitute each collection.
+The "collection inspection" functionalities support the scholarly tasks of *data criticism* by facilitating the close inspection of the metadata fields that constitute each collection.

 The purpose of this tool is to provide an overview of how a collection/dataset is constituted and also to allow a closer inspection of their metadata (e.g., detect incomplete data, or observe value distributions along date fields).